-The effectiveness of the audit committee and its members is assessed on an annual basis.
+The audit committee members assess the effectiveness of the audit committee and the audit committee chairman on an annual basis.

-Members of the audit committee are elected annually at the company's annual general meeting by the group's shareholders on recommendation from the board and nominations committee.
+Members of the audit committee are elected annually at the company's annual general meeting by the group's shareholders on recommendation from the Transaction Capital board and nominations committee.
 The board may remove members of the audit committee and must fill vacancies within 40 business days.